willforsyth/willforsyth.github.io/dev/_posts/2017-03-17-how-not-to-launch-a-product.md

 # Follow the journey

 ## Step one
 Step one will be refining the MVP down creating some user flows and making everything based on assumptions.
-Do as much research as I can to get a MVP into peoples hands.
+Do as much research as I can to get a MVP into people's hands.
 [link coming soon]()

 ## Step two